juliensimon/gradio-mcp-server-builder/docs/user-guide/command-line.md

 ```

 **Use Cases:**

-- When you have well-written docstrings
-- For faster builds (skips AI processing)
-- When you want to maintain exact wording
-- For testing and development
-- When working with sensitive or proprietary information
-- When you have domain-specific knowledge that AI might miss
+Use this option when you have well-written docstrings that you want to preserve exactly.
+It's also useful for faster builds since it skips AI processing entirely.
+Choose this option when you want to maintain exact wording, for testing and development scenarios, when working with sensitive or proprietary information, or when you have domain-specific knowledge that AI models might miss or misinterpret.

 **Important Note**: Docstrings are crucial for MCP tool discovery.
 AI improvement can significantly enhance tool discoverability, but always review generated docstrings for accuracy.
 Poor docstrings can make your tools difficult for AI assistants to find and use effectively.